MoveGB/personal-development/frameworks/engineering/web.md

           - "Debugs and fixes complex issues at speed"
           - "Identifies and fixes security weaknesses"
           - "Identifies and fixes performance bottlenecks in applications"
-          - "Explains all aspects of the web platform to new engineers"
+          - "Explains all aspects of the web platform to new guild members"
           - "Implements services or libraries that require a deep level of domain knowledge"
           - "Puts users first and can manage competing priorities effectively"
       - level: 5